New Zealand’s Top 10 KiwiSaver Funds

 According to the most recent KiwiSaver report, there are 3.33 million KiwiSaver members, who have $111.8bn invested across 38 schemes.
 Between those providers there are over 300 different funds, offering a wide range of investment options, growth strategies and different levels of risk.

 But the latest KiwiSaver report, released back in September, only covers to the end of March 2024.
-And back then it was all good news: KiwiSaver returns were up $13.1b, compared to a $1.9b loss over the 12 months to March 2023.
+Back then it was all good news: KiwiSaver returns were up $13.1b, compared to a $1.9b loss over the 12 months to March 2023.
+But what’s happened since then?

 • Your age